How to Implement a Jira Migration (a 2025 Step-by-Step Guide)

 In order to streamline the efficiency of using the system, I’d recommend dedicating some resources to training staff.

-Step 8: Stop Migrating Issues
+Step 8: Stop Migrating Work

 When all of your data has been transferred and teams are familiar with the new system, you can stop the synchronization.